Paint-market/transactions/README.md

 ## Dependencies

-express
+* express
-supertest
+* supertest
-body-parser
+* body-parser
-tape
+* tape

 ##1.
 Create a new transactions

 Creates a new transaction JSON object containing the transaction ID, the owner, buyer, painting and price information involved in a transaction.
-Returns a boolean value indicating a transaction object has been created.
+Returns a JSON object with the newly added transaction object.

 ###Example.